 This intriguing formation on the park's east side features a main chamber that looks out over nearby lagoons and the distant downtown skyline, and is great for views (especially at sunset).
 The trail to the chamber consists of steps that rise 200 feet in just a short 1/10 of a mile.
 The formation is thought to have been used by the ancient Hohokam civilization to track the position of the sun through a hole in the rock "ceiling."

-Standing tall on a hill and visible throughout the park is a white pyramid that serves as a tomb for Arizona's first governor, George Hunt.
-Take a short walk to the top for views of the surrounding area, including Hole-in-the-Rock and inside the Phoenix Zoo.
+Standing tall on a hill and visible throughout the park is a white pyramid that serves as a tomb for Arizona's first governor, George W.P.
+Hunt.
+Hunt had the tomb built in 1931 for his wife, and he was buried there as well upon his death in 1934.Other family members are buried there as a well.
+Take a short walk to the top for views of the surrounding area, including Hole-in-the-Rock, inside the Phoenix Zoo, and the eastern part of Greater Phoenix.